vonkanehoffen/wix-style-react/docs/contribution/COMPONENT_GUIDELINES.md

 1. For common typography, components should use the `Text` or `Heading` components.
 1. In some cases where you can not use a component, you can use the `typography-helpers.scss` file directly.

+## Breaking Changes

+When implementing new requirements for exisintg components, we sometimes have to make breaking changes.
+We still have to stay backward compatible and to achieve this we use one of the following:

+1. Next - A recreation of an existing component with an improved changed api, will be the official component in the next major version.
+Will have the same component name but will sit under `next` dir.
+For example:

+* old component - `import Button from 'wix-style-react/Button'`;
+* new comopnent - `import Button from 'wix-style-react/next/Button'`;

+2. Upgrade flag - In cases we want to change some of the features of the component but not reconstruct the whole component - usually be used for small sized changes.

+### How can we make sure a component doesn’t stay in Next mode?
+Before the next major version - go over `Next` components and migrate - replace Next component path to override the old component.

+### WIP
+Work in progress - another section in storybook woth mentiong in this context. hould be used when you start working on a component and would like to consume it before it’s perfect.
+It will be released but not officially used.

 ## Deprecation

 [Read here](https://github.com/wix/wix-style-react/blob/master/docs/internal/DEPRECATION_GUIDE.md)